CphBusFullStackJS/Weeks/period-6.md

 ### Before this lesson you should:
 To "tune" everyone into this new topic, we will make a **hacker competition**, focused around sessions hijacking and cross-site scripting.
-I will set up a siiiimpel session-driven server that are allowed to attack and:
+I will set up a siiiimpel session-driven server that you are allowed to attack and:

 - First hacker who discover a session ID will receive 2 "plain beers" ;-)
 - First hacker who discover "protected" data from another user,  receives a GOOD beer